 6. Support equal voices for all board members

-The board chairperson plays an important role in drawing in perspectives of all directors – ensuring all members are heard before decisions are finalized or one director is permitted to take the floor a second time.
+The board chairperson plays an important role in drawing in the perspectives of all directors – ensuring all members are heard before decisions are finalized or one director is permitted to take the floor a second time.
 By carefully monitoring body language for signs of boredom, irritation or discontent, the chair can intervene quickly.

 7. Build and maintain a strong corporate governance infrastructure